Friday-sunday, October 15-17, 2021 (online)

 thursday-Saturday, November 11-13, 2021 (tucson, AZ)

-Workshops are small groups of translators who meet with an established translator to discuss brief translations circulated to the group beforehand.
+Multilingual workshops are small groups of translators who meet with an established translator to discuss brief translations circulated to the group beforehand.
 Confirmed workshop leaders include Jennifer Croft, William Gregory, Katrine Øgaard Jensen, Daniel Hahn, and Kareem James Abu-Zeid, among others!
-Pitch sessions are 5-minute one-on-one meetings with editors of literary translation magazines and journals, during which the translator may pitch a project for possible publication.
+Pitch sessions are 7-minute one-on-one meetings with editors of literary translation magazines and journals, during which the translator may pitch a project for possible publication.
 Confirmed publications include: Archipelago Books, Deep Vellum, Graywolf Press, New Directions, The Paris Review, and Wave Books.
 Pitch session signups are now unlimited for those who register at this level!

 The virtual conference will include seminars and roundtables proposed by members, bilingual readings, special programming including professional development sessions, the ALTA Awards ceremony, and the Mentorship Program and Travel Fellows Readings, and more.

 The in-person conference will feature a few seminars and roundtables, as well as a keynote address, a theater translation production in partnership with a local theater, opportunities to participate in bilingual readings and Declamación, and plenty of chances to connect with fellow ALTA attendees and the Tucson and University of Arizona communities.